nalej/docs/organization/organization-1.md

-# Deprecated organization-related topics
+# Getting started with organization-related topics

-Older organization information.
+Here you will find all there is to know about to user management, as well as role management and organization information.